nilenta/natsu-bot-framework/README.md

 In the `commands` folder, add a js file, name it whatever you want the command to be called.
 For example, lets say i want to make a command called `help`.

-You would have to add this
+If i want it to say "You need help?
+I gotchu bro" I would add this:

 ```js
 module.exports = {